 New Jersey has made great progress in serving school breakfast to more students.
 Expansion of summer and afterschool meals is also underway.
 Still, tens of thousands of children in low-income families are missing out on this critical nutrition – and our communities are failing to claim millions of federal dollars that could be coming back to New Jersey to feed hungry children.

 National standards recommend that 70 percent of low-income children who receive free or low-cost school lunch also receive breakfast, while 40 percent should receive summer meals and 10 percent should have afterschool meals.

-In 2016, 59 percent of New Jersey’s low-income students who ate school lunch also had school breakfast, while about 21 percent received summer meals.
+In 2017, 59 percent of New Jersey’s low-income students who ate school lunch also had school breakfast, .
+In 2016, the latest year for which data are currently available, about 21 percent of these children received summer meals.
 We expect to have data soon for participation in the afterschool meals program.